-Explore Myanmar’s highlights in this exciting tour!
+Explore Myanmar’s highlights on this exciting tour!
 You will embark on a journey through the breathtaking temples of Bagan and the winding rivers that surround Mandalay and Loikawand.
-In the eastern regions you will boat down the Irrawaddy and experience the beauty of the Padung people while also being astonished by the leg rowers and delightful floating gardens of Inle Lake.
+In the eastern regions, you will boat down the Irrawaddy and experience the beauty of the Padung people while also being astonished by the leg rowers and delightful floating gardens of Inle Lake.
 It's all waiting for you.See more

 The itinerary has been created by our local agency with one idea in mind: to inspire you.
 Every element can be adapted to your needs and interests, from duration to accommodation and activities.

 Mingalabar and welcome to Myanmar!
 The former capital Yangon, also known as Rangoon, remains Myanmar largest city and continues to be the country's commercial hub and gateway for most of its international visitors.
 Its colonial background and religious legacy make it one of the most mesmerizing and genuine places in all of Southeast Asia.
 Upon arrival at the airport you will be greeted and transferred to you hotel for check in.
 You’ll be taken downtown and start your tour on Mahanbandola Road where the Immanuel Baptist Church, originally built in 1830, is located.
 Continue east passing a couple of alleyways crammed with food stalls and markets.
 Turn right onto Pansodan Street with its many stalls selling second-hand and photocopied books.
 You’ll pass the High Court Building, the grand Inland Water Transport offices and even grander Myanma Port Authority building until you’ll reach Strand Road.